 When a sector_identifier_uri is provided, the host component of that URL is used as the Sector Identifier for the pairwise identifier calculation.
 The value of the sector_identifier_uri MUST be a URL using the https scheme that points to a JSON file containing an array of redirect_uri values.
 The values of the registered redirect_uris MUST be included in the elements of the array, or the registration MUST fail.

-A number of algorithms can be used by OpenID Providers to calculate pairwise identifiers.
+Any algorithm with the following properties can be used by OpenID Providers to calculate pairwise identifiers:

+Must not be reversible by a party other than the OP

+Must take into account the host component of the value of the sector_identifier_uri

+Must be deterministic based on the host component of the value of the sector_identifier_uri

 Three example methods are:

 The Sector Identifier can be concatenated with a local account ID and a salt value that is kept secret by the Provider.
 The concatenated string is then hashed using an appropriate algorithm.
 Calculate sub = SHA-256 ( sector_identifier | local_account_id | salt ).